edmondop/edmondop/README.md

 ### A little about me.

 I am a software / data engineer passionate about writing software that change the world.
-In the past seven years I have been leading engineering efforts in startups, while I had previously worked in large organizations.
+I have been working recently at startups and previously in large organization.

 <!--